bitaxura/Instagram-Chat-Analyser/README.md

 # Instagram DM Analyzer

 This tool analyzes Instagram direct message (DM) data downloaded from your account.
 It supports bulk processing of all conversations or analyzing one folder at a time.
-The script outputs statistical summaries, visualizations, and a word cloud for each conversation.
+The script outputs statistical summaries, visualizations, word clouds, and emotion analysis for each conversation.

 ## Features

 * Counts total messages, messages per user, and frequent phrases
 * Detects the longest message streaks and longest gaps
 * Calculates average message lengths per user
+* Emotion classification of messages using machine learning
 * Generates:

   * Word cloud from meaningful words
   * Daily message frequency graph
   * Heatmap of message activity by day and hour
+  * Emotion analysis predictions for messages

 ## Requirements